bxparks/AceSegment/README.md

     * Base interface for all hardware dependent implementation of a seven-segment LED module.
     * `Tm1637Module`
-        * An implementation of `LedModule` using a TM1637 controller.
+        * An implementation using a TM1637 controller.
     * `Max7219Module`
-        * An implementation of `LedModule` using a MAX7219 controller.
+        * An implementation using a MAX7219 controller.
     * `Hc595Module`
-        * An implementation of `LedModule` using two 74HC595 shift registers.
+        * An implementation using two 74HC595 shift registers.
+    * `HybridModule`
+        * An implementation using one 74HC595 shift registers to handle the 8 segment lines, with the digit lines directly connected to the GPIO pins of the micrcontroller.
+    * `DirectModule`
+        * An implementation with all segment and digit pins connected directly to the microcontroller.
 * `LedDisplay`
     * Class that knows how to write segment bit patterns to an `LedModule`.
-    * Provides a common API to the various Writer classes.
+    * Provides a single, common API to the various Writer classes.
 * Writers
     * Helper classes built on top of the `LedDisplay` which provide higher-level interface to the LED module, such as printing numbers, time (hh:mm),